waddahmoghram/BigDataNetflixProject2018/README.md

 **Please note that some data files could not be uploaded to GitHub due to the size limit of 250 MB allowed by server.** However, these files are available by request and the result-producing code can be obtained by running the existing data files and source files if that the needed python libraries are installed properly.

+**Erratum:** the GitHub repository URL mentioned in the report is no longer available.
+The updated URL is: https://github.com/waddahmoghram/BigDataNetflixProject2018